Graduate Student Researchers

 Marcela Abrego, MPH

-I’m from Washington, DC, and I’m a third-year doctoral student in the Department of Nutritional Sciences at UT Austin.
+I’m from Washington, DC, and I’m a fourth-year doctoral student in the Department of Nutritional Sciences at UT Austin.
 I earned a Master of Public Health in Nutrition and Health Quality from the University of North Carolina at Chapel Hill, where my capstone project focused on a nutrition intervention for cardiometabolic health in Cleveland County.
 My career goal is to become an independent researcher investigating the lifestyle determinants that contribute to metabolic syndrome in underserved populations.

 Currently, I’m working on two independent projects that explore dietary intake and eating behaviors in the context of child development and metabolic health.
 The first project evaluates the associations between animal-source food consumption and motor development during the first year of life, using Peabody scales.
 This project draws on data from the Widen lab’s MAGIC study.
 The second project examines childhood eating behaviors in relation to 1) longitudinal growth through adolescence and 2) dysglycemia and insulin resistance during puberty.
 For this project, I’m collaborating with Dr. Dana Dabelea and using data from the Healthy Start study in Denver, Colorado.